Bielik20/ng-lazy-forms/README.md

 `DefaultMetadata` extends `BaseMetadata` class we previously created which extends `LazyMetadata`.
 This means that we are fulfilling the contract and our `DefaultMetadata` in fact derives from `LazyMetadata`.

 - The `type` field refers to [html input type](https://www.w3schools.com/html/html_form_input_types.asp) with default of "text".
-- The `component` field points `LazyControlComponent` that should be generated for this type of Metadata.
-In this case it points to `DefaultControlComponent`.
+- The `component` field points holds a type of `LazyControlComponent`.
+In this case, it points to `DefaultControlComponent`.
+It means that for this type of Metadata, it will render `DefaultControlComponent`

-`DefaultControlComponent` implements `LazyControlComponent` by overwriting types of fields:
+`DefaultControlComponent` implements `LazyControlComponent` by introducing fields:

 - `value` is expected to be `string`, `number` or a `Date`.
 - `metadata` should be of our own type `DefaultMetadata` so that we can use `type` field defined there.
-- `control` is a `FormControl` because it renders single control (not array or object).
+- `control` is a `FormControl` because it renders a single control (not an array or an object).

-`onLazySetup` method is very simple in this case, it only creates form every time this control is being build or rebuild.
+`onLazySetup` method is very simple in this case.
+It creates form every time this control is being built or rebuilt.

 Control and its Metadata are strongly coupled, they always come together.
 It is advised to keep them in the same file to avoid circular dependency warning as they both refer each other.